statisticianinstilettos/niche_perfume_chatbot/README.md

 Here are a few more fun examples:

 The query <i>"Looking for my signature beach scent.
 I plan to wear it to the beach or pool"</i> returns perfumes with notes of seasalt, coconut, and seaweed.
+My own beach scent, Eau de Soleil Blanc by Tom Ford, appears second on the list!
+I can attest that this perfume does smell like a day at the beach on a tropical vacation!

 <img src="images/beach.png" width=800>

 The query <i>"I'm looking for a perfume for a vacation in Italy to a small Italian island."</i> returns perfumes with sicilian orange and lemon, and a perfume from a perfume house Carthusia called capri.